pennytone/aquarium_control_system/README.md

 - IP based system with MQTT triggers

 I'll add more features as they come to mind.
 Feel free to add to the list.

+## How to contribute
+Just fork and edit the files